Armenta History, Family Crest & Coats of Arms

 Armenta Settlers in West Indies in the 19th Century

 - Gonzalo Armenta, who arrived in Dominican Republic in 1838

 Contemporary Notables of the name Armenta (post 1700) +

-- Stacey Armenta, American Democrat politician, Delegate to Democratic National Convention from California, 1996
+- Stacey Armenta, American Democratic Party politician, Delegate to Democratic National Convention from California, 1996

-- Robert D. Armenta Jr., American Democrat politician, Delegate to Democratic National Convention from California, 1996, 2000
+- Robert D. Armenta Jr., American Democratic Party politician, Delegate to Democratic National Convention from California, 1996, 2000

 - Jo Ann Armenta, American Republican politician, Delegate to Republican National Convention from Illinois, 2004

 - Jose Armenta (b.
 1962), American professional football player